Skip to main content

 return 2+2; ;; undefined function `2+2`return 2+2; // 4

 More precisely, an identifier can start from [a-zA-Z$_] and be continued with [a-zA-Z0-9$_].
-Note, that ?, :, and others are not valid symbols, found? and op::increase are not valid identifiers.
+Note that ?, :, and others are not valid symbols, and found? and op::increase are invalid identifiers.

-You can use backticks to surround an identifier, and then it can contain any symbols (similar to Kotlin and some other langs).
-Its potential usage is to allow keywords be used as identifiers, in case of code generation by a scheme, for example.
+You can use backticks to surround an identifier, and then it can contain any symbols (similar to Kotlin and some other languages).
+This potential usage is to allow keywords to be used as identifiers in case of code generation by a scheme, for example.

 FunCTolk